ydagne/softRadar/README.md

   <img src="image-a.png" alt="" width="474" height="auto"/>
 </p>

-### softRadar is configured in three stages:
+## softRadar is configured in three stages:

-1. Configuration: is stored in softRadar-vxx/config/radarConfig.xml.
+1. **Configuration**: is stored in softRadar-vxx/config/radarConfig.xml.
 This is a static configuration of the radar and cannot be changed while the radar is running.
 Therefore, the web server does not allow remote update of configuration file.
 However, one can use other methods (such as ssh).
 Changes to the configuration will take effect only when the web server is restarted.

-2. Streaming: There are three streaming actions: START, STOP, TERMINATE.
+2. **Streaming**: There are three streaming actions: **START**, **STOP**, **TERMINATE**.

- - START - tells the device manager to start transmitting the radar waveform, and record received samples to file.
+ - **START** - tells the device manager to start transmitting the radar waveform, and record received samples to file.
 With 1 Msamples/s sampling rate, the device manager records 8 MBytes of data every second.
- - STOP - suspends the streaming.
+ - **STOP** - suspends the streaming.
- - TERMINATE - this has to be executed only when one wants to shutdown the web server or power OFF the radar and USRP.
+ - **TERMINATE** - this has to be executed only when one wants to shutdown the web server or power OFF the radar and USRP.

- 3. Waveform upload: One can generate and upload new waveform file at any time even when the radar is streaming.
+3. **Waveform upload**: One can generate and upload new waveform file at any time even when the radar is streaming.
 The device manager records events that occur while streaming.
 The file is located in softRadar-vxx/workspace/log/[start-date]/deviceLog.txt where [start-date] is the directory name created with the name taken from the date-string.
 Every time the streamer is started it automatically creates new directory.

  ## Waveform design tool